-- Front-Panel Features
+- Front-Panel Features and Indicators

 - Back-Panel Features

 - System Features

 - Supported Operating Systems

 - Power Protection Devices

 - Other Documents You May Need

 - Obtaining Technical Assistance

-This section describes the major hardware and software features of your system, including front- and back-panel indicators, and provides information about connecting external devices to the system and using power protection devices.
-It also lists other documents that you may need to install and operate your system, as well as how to obtain technical assistance.
+This section describes the major hardware and software features of your system and provides information about the indicators on the system's front and back panels.
+It also provides information about other documents you may need to set up your system and how to obtain technical assistance.

-Front-Panel Features
+Front-Panel Features and Indicators